Romans 8:29-30 – Predestined to resurrection glory

 SDG rmb 12/6/2021 #465

-SUMMARY: This (fairly long) article was taken out of Jeremiah 24 and gives a fascinating account of the LORD promising eternal blessings on people whom He “regards as good.”
-The expression, “regards as good,” introduces the idea of God’s sovereign election of some for salvation.
-This passage shows that God was sovereign over their salvation and, by implication, He is also sovereign over our salvation.
+POST OVERVIEW.
+This article was taken out of Jeremiah 24 where the LORD promises eternal blessings on people whom He “regards as good.”
+This introduces the idea of God’s sovereignty in salvation, that as God was sovereign over the destiny of the “good figs” and “the bad figs,” so He is also sovereign over our salvation.
+(NOTE: This article was originally posted on 3/21/2021 and was edited and reposted on 12/25/2023.)

 “The Lord God is sovereign over His universe.”
 Most professing Christians will agree with this statement whether they have thought much about it or not.
 But it makes sense, especially when we remember that, according to Genesis 1, God is the Creator of the heavens and the earth.
 Since He is the Creator, He should also be the ruler.
 Many do not realize, however, that the Bible claims that God is sovereign over all that takes place to anyone anywhere in the world, including where people will spend eternity.
-And uncomfortable though some may be with the Lord God’s right to rule His universe as He sees fit, and “to have mercy on whom He desires, and to harden whom He desires (Romans 9:18),” the biblical evidence of God’s sovereignty is plentiful in both testaments.
-In my daily Bible reading, I was in Jeremiah 24 and found a fascinating passage about good figs and bad figs.
+And, as uncomfortable as this thought may be, the Lord God rules His universe as He sees fit, “to have mercy on whom He desires, and to harden whom He desires (Romans 9:18).”
+The biblical evidence of God’s sovereignty is plentiful in both testaments.
+So, in my daily Bible reading, I was in Jeremiah 24 and found a fascinating passage about good figs and bad figs.

 BACKGROUND